Mutual exchange, next steps

 If you move without written permission you risk making you and your family homeless.
 Both you and the person that had moved into your home would become illegal occupants.
 You would also have no right to move back to your current home as you would have breached the tenancy of that property by giving up possession.

-You should contact your exchange partner to agree a date you would like to move and then contact the Allocations Team to confirm this.
+You should contact your exchange partner to agree a date you would like to move and then contact the Relocations team to confirm this.

 We will also explain your tenancy rights at this appointment.
 All joint tenants must attend this appointment